 This site contains copyrighted material of Cuba Archive / Free Society Project, Inc., the use of which has not always been specifically authorized by the copyright owner.
-This material is being made available on this website in order to advance the understanding of historic, political, and human rights issues.
-This is believed to constitute a 'fair use' of such copyrighted material as provided for in section 107 of the US Copyright Law.
+This material is being made available to advance the understanding of historic, political, and human rights issues.
+This is thought to constitute a 'fair use' of such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.
 It may not be reproduced or transmitted without fully crediting Cuba Archive as its source.
-If copyrighted material from this site is to be used for other purposes beyond 'fair use', prior permission must be obtained from the copyright owner, Free Society Project, Inc.
+If copyrighted material from this site is to be used for other purposes beyond 'fair use,' prior permission must be obtained from the copyright owner, Free Society Project, Inc.

 Description of Service

 Cuba Archive reports disappearances and fatalities of a political and military nature believed to have resulted from the Cuban Revolution.
-Cases that have come to the attention of this project and researched accordingly are considered “documented cases” for the purposes of this Archive.
-This is a work-in-progress that does not purport to present a complete or comprehensive record of all such disappearances and fatalities.
-Many more cases are believed to remain unknown and unrecorded.
+Cases that have come to the attention of this project and reported accordingly are considered “documented cases” for the purposes of this Archive.
+This is a work-in-progress that does not purport to present a complete or comprehensive record of all pertinent disappearances and fatalities.
+Many more cases are believed to remain unknown and/or unrecorded.

 The Archive encompasses events onwards from March 10, 1952, date of General Fulgencio Batista's suspension of democratic constitutional rule in Cuba.
-This is taken to be the beginning of the revolutionary struggle in Cuba and is best known as "the Cuban Revolution.”
+For this project, this constitutes the beginning of the revolutionary struggle in Cuba generally known as "the Cuban Revolution.”

-Case profiles, also known as “records” in the database, report information systematically as taken from the cited sources; other details of the case are presented in a summarized manner in the “Case Description.”
-Oftentimes, available testimonial and archival material for many cases is much more extensive and is part of the Archive.
+Case profiles, also known as “records” for the database, report information systematically as derived from the cited sources; other details of the case are presented in a summarized manner in the “Case Description.”
+Oftentimes, available testimonial and archival material is much more extensive and is also part of the Archive.

 Accuracy of the data

 Cuba Archive stands by its best efforts to collect information that is credible and to interpret and report its findings with the highest standards of objectivity and transparency.
-Yet, the accuracy of each case record only reflects the precision of the sources from which the information was obtained.
-Because the content of this website and its database has been derived from or provided by persons or institutions, those sources, rather than Cuba Archive, are responsible for the information.
-Cuba Archive provides access to the information as a service to the users and does not take responsibility for such content.
-It cannot guarantee that any or all details contained in any case record or any of its other reports are true, accurate, or reliable.
+The accuracy of each case record, however, can only reflect the precision of the sources from which the information was obtained.
+Those sources, rather than Cuba Archive, are responsible for their respective information.
+Cuba Archive provides access to the information as a service to users, but does not take responsibility for the content and cannot guarantee that any or all details contained in any case record or any of its other reports are true, accurate, or reliable.

-Some of this information may be considered offensive, harmful, inaccurate or otherwise inappropriate material, or in some cases it might turn out to be deceptive.
-Unintentional data entry and classification errors, or mislabeling, are also possible.
-It is expected that users use caution and common sense and exercise proper judgment when using the material reported by Cuba Archive.
-Users acknowledge that any reliance on material posted via this website will be at their own risk.
+Some of this information may be considered offensive, harmful, inaccurate, or otherwise inappropriate material; in some cases it might turn out to be deceptive.
+Unintentional data entry and classification errors or mislabeling are possible.
+Users are advised to use common sense and exercise proper judgment with the data, photographs, and other material reported by Cuba Archive.
+Users acknowledge that any reliance on material posted via this website is at their own risk.

 Sources and Conflicts of Evidence

-All case records have been derived from information obtained through research of bibliographic material or by way of primary sources -via testimony provided in person or via telephone or in writing.
+All case records have been derived from information obtained through research of bibliographic material or by way of primary sources -as testimony provided in person, by telephone, or in writing.
 Each record in the database is referenced with all the sources from which the information has been taken.

-Different sources often report discrepancies in one or several details of a case; this is especially true for the spelling of names as well as for dates and locations, but at times occurs with respect to other aspects of a case, such as date or location.
+Different sources often report discrepancies in one or several case details, including the spelling of names and in date or location.
 For informational purposes, discrepancies are noted as “Conflict of evidence.”
-In cases where discrepancies are found, the data appearing in the corresponding record has been selected based on Cuba Archive’s best effort to interpret and select from conflicting information.
-Primary sources are typically prioritized over secondary sources due to greater accuracy stemming from a direct knowledge of the events.
+In cases for which source discrepancies exist, the data appearing in the corresponding record has been selected based on Cuba Archive’s best effort to interpret and select from conflicting data.
+Primary sources are typically prioritized over secondary sources due to the expected greater accuracy stemming from direct knowledge of the events.
 Nonetheless, there is no guarantee that data selected to report any given case record is more accurate than equivalent data cited in the "conflict of evidence" section of that record.

 Classification of cases

-To facilitate the use and analysis of the data for educational and informational purposes, records have been classified for “Death attribution,” “Cause of death,” and “Victim Type.”
+To facilitate the use and analysis of the data for educational and informational purposes, records have been classified for “Death attribution,” “Cause of Death,” and “Victim Type.”
 Titles under those categories may reflect an attempt to label or narrow down complex information and are not necessarily entirely descriptive.
 Corroborating evidence for most cases is very difficult due to the closed nature of Cuban society, but classification errors and will be corrected as uncovered in an ongoing basis.